 At year-end, the cost of outstanding incurred claims is estimated by the Scheme's actuaries, using the Bootstrap Model in the calculation of the Scheme's LIC provision.
 Considering the IFRS 17 requirements, the LIC estimate shows the LIC provision at various percentiles of the simulated LIC estimates, each allowing for a different assumed risk adjustment factor.
-A LIC provision at the 75th percentile of the simulated LIC estimates has been selected by the Scheme.
+A LIC provision at the 75th percentile (2023: 75th percentile) of the simulated LIC estimates has been selected by the Scheme.

-We considered the Liability for incurred Claims - Outstanding Claims Provision (Note 10) as a matter of most significance to the current year audit of the financial statements due to the following:
+We considered the Liability for incurred Claims - Claims incurred but not yet reported (Note 10) as a matter of most significance to the current year audit of the financial statements due to the following:

-- the materiality of this liability; - the degree of estimation uncertainty and complexity of the fulfilment cashflows; - significant judgment in selecting the related risk adjustment for non-financial risk factors; and - The first-time implementation of the new accounting standard.
+- The degree of estimation uncertainty and complexity of the fulfilment cashflows; - Significant judgment in selecting the related risk adjustment for non-financial risk factors; and - The materiality of this liability.